 I have to confess that my first reaction was to simply ignore this report as an irrelevant load of nonsense.
-Then I listed to a Ukrainian blogger, Anatoli Sharii, making fun of this report for over 10 minutes.
+Then I listened to a Ukrainian blogger, Anatoli Sharii, making fun of this report for over 10 minutes.
 Listening to him my first reaction was “can’t be – Sharii is in overkill mode”.
 But then Sharii began quoting the report at length and I simply could not believe my eyes (I reading the original English text which Sharii had translated into Russian): every word Sharii said was true.
 That’s when I decided to download this document and read it.
 Here it is embedded for you to read.
 Please do read the full text.
 It is absolutely amazing:

 Before we go into the details, I also recommend that you go through the following two examples of how the US corporate media “helpfully” provided their readers with a “guide” to better understand/interpret this report: